-• This has resulted in savings having to be made which by the end of 2021/22 will amount to around £225m.
-The two-year budget strategy covering 2020/21 to 2021/22 included a savings target of £37.5m of which £26m was delivered in 2021/22.
+This has resulted in savings having to be made which by the end of 2022/23 will amount to around £215m.
+The one-year budget strategy covering 2023/24 included a savings target of £4.3m.
 With regard to revenue budgets, the Council's directorates balance their budgets by making contributions to or from reserves as appropriate.
 Since 2016/17 a new analysis identifies what the cost of each service is before reserve transfers and how this balances to the overall funds available, based upon how services (portfolios) report to Executive Members.
-As this can change year-on-year, only 2020/21 and 2021/22 (restated to match any changes) are shown in the Expenditure Funding analysis below.
+As this can change year-on-year, only 2021/22 and 2022/23 (restated to match any changes) are shown in the Expenditure Funding analysis below.